top of page

 Sarah Friedberg

 Sarah Friedberg blends creativity with compassion in everything she does.
-Welcome to a space where music, words, and giving back converge.
+Welcome to a space where music, language, and giving back converge.

 Advocacy